 - Pressure to maintain scholarship.
 Maintaining your scholarship is not a walk in the park.
 It is challenging to maintain high grades especially if your classes are very difficult and demanding.
 You need to learn how to handle pressure every time you have a quiz, graded recitation, or an exam.

 - Return Service Agreement.
 DOST scholars should set aside their dreams of working abroad for a while since it is prohibited by the DOST Return Service Agreement (RSA).
 RSA states that you have to serve the country for several years first before working abroad.

 To ensure a smooth application process, you have to secure the following documentary requirements:

 - Certificate of Good Moral Character (Form C)

 - Certificate of Residency (Form F)

-- Signed Declaration by the applicant and the Parent/Legal Guardian (Form I)
+- Signed Declaration of the Applicant and the Parent/Legal Guardian (Form I)

-- Parent/s 2019 Income Tax Return / W2 / Employment Contract for OFW / BIR Cert. of Exemption from Filing of ITR / Brgy.
+- Parent/s or Legal Guardian’s Latest Income Tax Return / BIR Form 1701 / Employment Contract for OFW / BIR Cert. of Exemption from Filing of ITR / Brgy.
 Cert. of Indigency / Certificate of Employment / Proof of Pension